alexandrekumagae/alexandrekumagae/README.md

 Passionate about learning web technologies.
 Doing my best in everything, always.
 Done is better than perfect.
 Facing the projects with a lot of organization and seriousness.

-Web Developer with experience in developing all kinds of Web Projects, such as Sites, E-commerce, Web Applications, Web Systems for small/medium companies, etc.
+Developer with experience in developing all kinds of Web Projects, such as Sites, E-commerce, Web Applications, Web Systems, APIs, etc.